Farah Pahlavi: Ancient art

-Historically a culturally rich country, the Iran of the 1960s had little to show for it.
+Historically a culturally rich country, Iran in the 1960s had little to show for it.
 Many of the great artistic treasures produced during its 2,500-year history had found their way into the hands of foreign museums and private collections.
 It became one of Farah's principal goals to procure for Iran an appropriate collection of its own historic artifacts.
 To that end, she secured from her husband's government permission and funds to "buy back" a wide selection of Iranian artifacts from foreign and domestic collections.
 This was achieved with the help of the brothers Houshang and Mehdi Mahboubian, the most prominent Iranian antiquities dealers of the era, who advised the Empress from 1972 to 1978.
 With these artifacts she founded several national museums (many of which still survive to this day) and began an Iranian version of the National Trust.